GeoNode/geonode/docs/devel/workshops/index.rst

 Till now, we have patched the DB. however, it is not yet sufficient as we still need to display the added field.

-Let's extend the default templates so that we can show the newely added field
+Let's extend the default templates so that we can show the newly added field

 **Overriding the Metadata Wizard Template Page**

-Similar to what we have done before in the Templates directory, we will need to create "layouts" directory under my_geonode/my_geonode/templates. this directory will contain a copy from "geonode/src/geonode/geonode/layers/templates/layouts/panels.html" as follows:
+Similar to what we have done before in the Templates directory, we will need to create "layouts" directory under my_geonode/my_geonode/templates.
+This directory will contain a copy from "geonode/src/geonode/geonode/layers/templates/layouts/panels.html" as follows:

 .. code-block:: shell